WATCH THE TV SERIES - 1ST SEASON : http://terratv.terra.com.br/videos/4864/Glee-1-Temp.htm

 That also meant precious few upsets.
 All the odds-on-favorite actors, including Black Swan's Natalie Portman and Colin Firth of The King's Speech, won as expected.
 But for those predicting a King's Speech sweep of six or seven Oscars, the show generated some nail biting.
 With just four awards to go, the front runner had won only for Best Screenplay.
 When it lost to The Social Network in a couple of categories, like Best Editing, which often mirrors the eventual winner of Best Picture, fans of the Facebook film dared to hope for an upset — a dream dashed when Tom Hooper won for Best Director.
 That yanked the proceedings out of its Inception-like state and into reality, as the Stuttering Foundation's poster film roared back to take Best Actor and Picture.(Comment on this story.)

+With few surprises in the main categories, viewers looked for enlivening moments of wit or stumbling.
+The host tandem didn't provide much of either.
+While Hathaway poured frantic charm into the gig, providing cheerleader whoops after nearly every introduction, Franco seemed to be there under protest.
+The famous multitasker was more attentive to his tweets and vlogs than to his gig and, as if one-half of some secretly feuding duo, barely glanced in Hathaway's direction the entire evening.
 As if sensing that their hosts would need help, producers Bruce Cohen and Don Mischer called on earlier emcees, one from the grave.
 Alec Baldwin, who shared duties with Martin last year, played a character in the clever opening sequence, directed by Troy Miller, that planted Hathaway and Franco in an Inception scenario.
 Hugh Jackman, the 2009 host, served as the brow-furrowing subject of a Hathaway song.
 (The lady's got Broadway chops, as she proved in an Encores! revival of Carnival nine years ago, but the bit was too insidery and totally pointless.)
 Billy Crystal, host of eight Oscar shows, dating back to 1989, was given an entire segment to pay tribute to 18-time host Bob Hope, who died at the age of 100 in 2003.
 On tape, Hope got off one of the evening's best-targeted jokes: "The suspense is fabulous.
 And all the praying: thousands of voices saying, 'Let it be me.
 And if not me — not him.' " (See Tuned In's review of the 2011 Oscars.)

 We were left with these random epiphanies and moments: onetime Nine Inch Nails bad boys Trent Reznor and Atticus Ross, while accepting the Oscar for Best Score for The Social Network, earned another prize for Best Behaved Winners by thanking the Academy, their director and their wives and kids ... the remark by Dave Elsey, a co-winner with Hollywood makeup legend Rick Baker, "It was always my ambition to lose an Oscar one day to Rick Baker.
 This is better" ... the strange outbreak of prop comedy, with Douglas doing his shtick with a cane and an Alice in Wonderland winner placing a tiny Mad Hatter chapeau on his statuette's head ... the tornado entrance of Harpo-haired Like Matheny, winner in the live-action short category, who thanked his mother for doing craft services on the film (Best Director winner Hooper also thanked his mom) ... and 20-time nominee Newman's typically dyspeptic thank you, in which he noted that "at the lunch for the nominees, they have a Randy Newman chicken by this time," and then chastised the Academy for nominating only four songs.
 "You could find a fifth song from someone," he groused.
 "But hell with it — it might have beat me."
+Really, the show had something for everyone, except the stutterers, to complain about.
+But hell with it — we'll be back next year.

 Read more: http://www.time.com/time/arts/article/0,8599,2055794,00.html#ixzz1FT6eCWz7